Bond investors swarm to China, a safe harbor

 $67.4bn of foreign cash surged into the market last month with the tide unlikely to abate

-(ATF) China’s domestic bond market has drawn huge foreign fund inflows, with yield differentials over other markets widening in a risk-averse environment, as the world’s second largest economy becomes the first to recover from the deadly coronavirus epidemic.
+(ATF) – China’s domestic bond market has drawn huge foreign fund inflows, with yield differentials over other markets widening in a risk-averse environment, as the world’s second-largest economy becomes the first to recover from the deadly coronavirus pandemic.

 These flows are expected to accelerate in the medium term as more international benchmarks include Chinese bonds in their indexes.